utkarshcmu/grafana.org/content/blog/2017-12-08-timeshift-ep25.md

 +++

 #### Welcome to TimeShift
 This week, a few of us from Grafana Labs, along with 4,000 of our closest friends, headed down to chilly Austin, TX for KubeCon + CloudNativeCon North America 2017.
 We got to see a number of great talks and were thrilled to see Grafana make appearances in some of the presentations.
-We were also a sponsor of the conference and handed out a ton of swag (we also overnighted some of our custom Grafana scarves, which came in handy for the snow on Thursday).
+We were also a sponsor of the conference and handed out a ton of swag (we overnighted some of our custom Grafana scarves, which came in handy for Thursday's snow).

-This week also announced that Grafana Labs has joined the Cloud Native Computing Foundation as a Silver member to share our expertise in time series data visualization with the CNCF community.
+We also announced Grafana Labs has joined the Cloud Native Computing Foundation as a Silver member!
+We're excited to share our expertise in time series data visualization and open source software with the CNCF community.

 ![](/assets/img/blog/timeshift/kubecon.png" width="170")